The 5 tasks of Scrum Masters in retrospectives

 Shifting the focus to overarching goals

-In agile teams, it can be easy to lose sight of the big picture.
-Example: Imagine your team has focused on increasing the number of completed user stories, but is neglecting long-term product quality.
-As a Scrum Master, it's your job to ensure that the team keeps an eye not only on short-term successes but also on long-term goals – including the vision and the ultimate positive value the product creates.
+In agile teams, it can easily happen that the big picture gets lost.
+For example: Imagine your team has focused on increasing the number of user stories completed, but neglects long-term product quality.
+As a Scrum Master, it is your job to ensure that the team keeps an eye not only on short-term successes, but also on long-term goals - including the vision and the ultimate positive value that the product creates.

 An open feedback culture is crucial for continuous improvement.
 Example: Encourage team members to give and receive constructive feedback.
 This creates an environment in which continuous improvement is not perceived as criticism, but as an opportunity.